Continuous Block Pipeline

 In typical layer 2 architecture, as little as 8% of the blocktime is spent on execution.
 Here is what the flow looks like:

-In traditional systems, these steps are executed sequentially, leading to inefficient use of block time.
-RISE's CBP introduces a parallelized block pipeline with concurrent stages and a Continuous Execution (CE) thread.
+RISE's Continuous Block Pipeline (CBP) introduces a parallelized block pipeline with concurrent stages and a Continuous Execution (CE) thread.
 This allows for:

-• Concurrent execution of transactions: The CE thread monitors the Mempool for transactions and executes them in multiple block segments, no longer waiting for consensus to request a new block.
+- Concurrent execution of transactions.
+The CE thread monitors the Mempool for transactions and executes them in multiple block segments, no longer waiting for consensus to request a new block.

-• Continuous state root computation: State root computation occurs concurrently with execution.
+- Continuous state root computation.
+State root computation occurs concurrently with execution.

-• Optimized mempool processing: A new Mempool structure balances latency and throughput by pre-ordering transactions to minimize shared states and maximize parallel execution.
+- Optimized mempool processing.
+A new mempool structure balances latency and throughput by pre-ordering transactions to minimize shared states and maximize parallel execution.

 This results in significantly improved block production efficiency compared to traditional sequential approaches.
 In practice, CBP allows for transaction execution close to 100% of the available time, compared to as low as 8% in worst-case scenarios for traditional systems.